anton2009danilov/anton2009danilov/README.md

 ### Hello and welcome 🌞
 I'm a Frontend developer from Russian Federation.
 I mainly code in React and Node.js.
-I'm currently learning at [Hexlet](https//ru.hexlet.io).
+I'm currently learning at [Hexlet](https//ru.hexlet.io) and working on 'Chat' project.

 ### What I do

-I study web technologies, create my own student projects, participate in students groups projects.
+I study web technologies, write student projects, participate in students groups projects.

 ## My skills 📜